vincentjorgensen/yaml_to_json/README.md

 `aws cloudformation create --template-body file://cf.cftemplate`

 ## CloudFormation Functions
-Some specific CloudFormation functions are non-obvious in YAML.
+Some common CloudFormation functions are non-obvious in YAML.
 The following are quick conversions.

 <table>